asrusch/wsl-tunnels/README.md

 # wsl-browsertunnel
-Use this program to create SSH tunnels to predefined hosts and open a set of webpages with Firefox using the proxy.
+Use these programs to create SSH tunnels to predefined hosts and open a set of webpages with Firefox using the proxy or start an RDP Session over the tunnel.

 ## Prerequisites
 - WSL with autossh package installed